ericfode/unison/README.md

 If these instructions don't work for you or are incomplete, please file an issue.
 Also, have a look at the Dockerfile if you are unsure about the steps to perform.

 The build uses [Stack](http://docs.haskellstack.org/).
 If you don't already have it installed, version 1.0.2 or later, [follow the install instructions](http://docs.haskellstack.org/en/stable/README.html#how-to-install) for your platform.

-Once that's done and the `stack` executable is on your path, do:
+This build also uses node.
+You will need to make sure you have a version of node on your machine that works with GHCJS.
+This build has been tested with v0.10.\*.
+Once that's done and the `stack` and the `node` executable is on your path, do:

 ```sh
 $ git clone https://github.com/unisonweb/unison.git